The climate club

 An open, inclusive and ambitious high-level forum for cooperation on accelerating climate action and increasing ambition, particularly in the field of industry decarbonisation – with the aim of achieving the objectives of the Paris Agreement.

-While focusing on exchange among governments, the Climate Club will engage relevant stakeholders and experts from academia, think tanks, civil society, and the private sector.
+While focusing on exchange among governments, the Climate Club also engages relevant stakeholders and experts from academia, think tanks, civil society, and the private sector.
 It draws on their expertise, and elevates and complements the ongoing work of international organisations and initiatives that relates to its activities.

 Areas of work